SunnySuite/Sunny.jl/docs/src/structure-factor.md

 To retrieve the intensities at all wave vectors for which there is exact data, one can use the function [`intensity_grid`](@ref).
 This takes an optional keyword argument `bzsize`, which must be given a tuple of three integers specifying the number of Brillouin zones to calculate, e.g., `bzsize=(2,2,2)`.

-To calculate the intensities along a particular path, one may use the function [`path`](@ref).
-This takes two arguments: a structure factor and a list of of wave vectors.
-For example, `path(sf, [(0.0, 0.0, 0.0), (0.0, 0.5, 0.0), (0.5, 0.5, 0.0)])`. `path` will return energy intensities along a path connecting these points.
-The number of wave vectors sampled along the path is set with the keyword `density`, which determines the number of wave vectors per inverse angstrom.

-Note that all of these functions share keywords with [`get_intensities`](@ref).
-In particular, they all take the keyword `kT` to set the temperature.
-It is generally recommended to provide a value to `kT` corresponding to the temperature at which measurements were taken.
-This allows Sunny to apply a classical-to-quantum rescaling of the energy intensities.
+Many keyword arguments are available which modify the calculation of structure factor intensity.
+See the documentation of [`get_intensities`](@ref) for a full list.
+It is generally recommended to provide a value to `kT` corresponding to the temperature of sampled configurations.
+Given `kT`, Sunny will apply a classical-to-quantum rescaling of the energy intensities.

 ### Static structure factors